Lab Operational Since: 17 Years, 6 Months, 14 Days·Facility Status: Fully Operational & Accepting New Cases·

 Helium-Sealed Recovery (10TB+ Models)

 If the seal is breached, atmospheric air rushes in.
-The increased drag changes the head fly height, and the heads contact the platters.
+The increased drag changes the head fly height and increases read instability.
 This is why we prioritize non-invasive recovery for helium drives: firmware repair via the F3 terminal, PCB-level electronic repair, and ROM transfer can all be performed without opening the enclosure.

 Non-Invasive Recovery (Seal Intact)